From CRAN

 test_check("mypackage")

 All test files go in tests/testthat/ and should start with test-.
+The naming convention helps testthat discover all test files automatically during a test run.

-Understanding Expectations
+Understanding expectations

 expect_* (object, expected)

-Equality Expectations
+Equality expectations

-expect_equal(x, y)— tests for near equality (good for floating-point numbers)expect_identical(x, y)— tests for exact equality
+expect_equal(x, y), tests for near equality (good for floating-point numbers)expect_identical(x, y), tests for exact equality

 expect_equal(2 + 2, 4)